 Poker is very much a maths and statistics-based game.
 While winning isn’t always guaranteed, playing a strategy that is conducive to following correct poker probabilities and odds will undoubtedly increase your chances of success at the felts.

-In this article, we break down the odds in poker and the probabilities associated in the game to help you understand the likelihood of particular and also to teach you overall how to play poker with probability in mind.
+We'll break down the odds in poker and the probabilities associated in the game to help you understand the likelihood of particular outcomes and also to teach you how to play poker with probability in mind.

 Table of Contents